PiERN: Token-Level Routing for Integrating High-Precision Computation and Reasoning: Discussion

-In this study, we propose PiERN, an architecture that unifies high-precision experts computation with LLMs reasoning.
-PiERN goes beyond the traditional workflow paradigm of tool invocation by enabling token-level alternating execution of expert computation and language reasoning within a single chain of thought.
-In computation–reasoning tasks, PiERN not only outperforms finetuned LLMs, but also significantly surpasses mainstream multi-agent methods in response latency, token usage, and GPU energy consumption.
-It should be noted that the statistical paradigm of current LLMs is mainly embodied in inductive reasoning and analogical reasoning, while PiERN endogenously integrates high-precision computation (deductive reasoning) into LLMs.
+In this study, we propose PiERN, an architecture that unifies high-precision experts’ computation with LLMs’ reasoning.
+PiERN goes beyond the traditional workflow paradigm of tool invocation by enabling token-level alternating execution of expert computation and language reasoning within a single CoT.
+It should be noted that PiERN demonstrates significant potential for large-scale agentic RL training \citep{gao2025rollartscalingagenticrl, zhang2025agentrlscalingagenticreinforcement}, particularly in terms of scaling along the time dimension.
+Moreover, the statistical paradigm of current LLMs is mainly embodied in inductive reasoning and analogical reasoning, while PiERN endogenously integrates high-precision computation (deductive reasoning) into LLMs.
 The integration of inductive, analogical, and deductive reasoning paradigms introduces a new paradigm of intelligence.
-Nevertheless, the current evaluation of PiERN remains limited to specific computation–reasoning tasks.
-Future research will focus on three main directions: first, extending a single expert to multiple logically composable experts to support the alternating invocation of more complex high-precision computation tool call chains and language reasoning chains; second, exploring the reasoning capability of PiERN in scientific multimodal scenarios to realize a unified computation–reasoning framework across text, high-precision computation, images, equations, and code; finally, promoting the practical application of PiERN in complex system engineering tasks, such as power grid scheduling, drug discovery, and materials simulation, thereby verifying its feasibility and transformative potential as the infrastructure for next-generation scientific intelligence systems.
+Nevertheless, the current evaluation of PiERN still remains limited to the specific computation–reasoning tasks.

+Future research will focus on three main directions: first, investigating compressed representations and exact reconstruction to enable scalable handling of high-dimensional inputs, including PiERN architecture which based on both LLMs as the numerical encoders and text-to-computation decoders \citep{Dosovitskiy2020AnII, 10.5555/3737916.3741776}; second, exploring automated methods for efficient alignment of large-scale domain knowledge, such as physical laws, operational protocols, and scheduling manuals, which encoded in textual form, to enable cross-modal text-to-computation fusion for scientific experts, thus overcoming the inefficiencies associated with manual data curation; finally, promoting the practical application of PiERN in complex system by incentivizing the computation-reasoning ability through reinforcement learning \citep{Guo2025}, such as power grid scheduling, drug discovery, and materials simulation, thereby verifying its feasibility and transformative potential as the infrastructure for next-generation scientific intelligence systems.